cyberark/conjur-template/README.md

 ![](https://img.shields.io/badge/Certification%20Level-Trusted-007BFF?link=https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md)

 This repo is a **Trusted** level project.
-It's been reviewed by CyberArk to verify that it will securely work with Conjur OSS as documented.
+It's been reviewed by CyberArk to verify that it will securely work with Conjur Open Source as documented.
 For more detailed  information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md#community).

 {Certified}
 ![](https://img.shields.io/badge/Certification%20Level-Certified-6C757D?link=https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md)

 This repo is a **Certified** level project.
-It's been reviewed by CyberArk to verify that it will securely work with CyberArk DAP as documented.
+It's been reviewed by CyberArk to verify that it will securely work with CyberArk Conjur Enterprise as documented.
 In addition, CyberArk offers Enterprise-level support for these features.
 For more detailed  information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md#community).

 ## Requirements

 TODO: Add any requirements that apply to your project here.
-Which Conjur / DAP versions is it compatible with?
+Which Conjur Open Source / Enterprise versions is it compatible with?
 Does it integrate with other tools / projects - and if so, what versions of those does it require?